mzeleniuk/Chidori/README.md

-# chidori
+# Chidori

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+Chidori is web application, created with Angular, Node, and Token Authentication technologies.
+The application is designed for job search.

-## Build & development
+#### Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.